 \section{Introduction}

 Information, often scattered among the crowd, is valuable yet hard to aggregate.
 Throughout the centuries, researchers and practitioners have invented various tools in an attempt to piece them together.
 Classical mechanisms like polls, surveys, and brainstorming work fine.\footnote{\tb{According to \cite{berg2008prediction}, polls only accurately predict the outcome in $32\%$ of cases in presidential elections. \cite{Pathak:2015} find that expert forecasts performed worse than polls and \tb{prediction markets}.
 In the corporate setting, \cite{Cowgill:2015} discover that expert forecasts had a $25\%$ higher mean square error compared to prediction markets.} } However, they lack the commitment to let people put their money where their mouth is.
-In the last century, the prediction market, a mechanism designed specifically for information elicitation and aggregation, has gained much popularity.
-For example, the Iowa Electronic Markets (IEM), arguably the pioneer of all existing prediction markets designed primarily for various elections, almost consistently beats professional opinion polls \citep{berg2008prediction}.
-Other success stories are also found in corporate consensus pooling, box office forecasting, and online recreational sports betting (e.g., \cite{chen2005-comparison,Cowgill:2009,Cowgill:2015}).} There is theoretical evidence that prediction markets are robust against price manipulation \cite{hanson2009manipulator}. \tb{Overall, prediction markets have become a popular tool for information aggregation (e.g., \cite{wolfers2004prediction,Arrow:science_2008}).}
+Over the past two decades, the \textit{prediction market}, a mechanism designed specifically for information elicitation and aggregation, has gained much popularity.
+For example, the Iowa Electronic Markets (IEM), arguably the pioneer of all existing prediction markets designed primarily for various elections, almost consistently beats professional opinion polls \cite{berg2008prediction}. \tb{Other success stories include corporate consensus pooling, box office forecasting, and online recreational sports betting (e.g., \cite{chen2005-comparison,Cowgill:2009,Cowgill:2015}).} There is theoretical evidence that prediction markets are robust against price manipulation \cite{hanson2009manipulator}. \tb{Overall, prediction markets have become a popular tool for information aggregation (e.g., \cite{wolfers2004prediction,Arrow:science_2008}).}